iboyolu/Snipping-Tool-to-Clipboard/README.md

 1. Run the script using the command `python main.py`.
 2. Copy an image to the clipboard (e.g. a screenshot of text).
 3. The script will automatically detect the new image in the clipboard and perform OCR on it.
-4. The OCR output will be copied to the clipboard and saved to a text file in the `pics` directory.
+4. The OCR output image and text will be copied to the clipboard and saved to a text file in the `pics` directory.

 ## Notes